-There was no net cash used in investing activities for the six months ended June 30, 2021 and 2020.
+Net cash used in investing activities totaled \$0 and \$1 million for the six months ended June 30, 2021 and 2020.

 Net cash used in investing activities totaled \$1.5 million for the year ended December 31, 2020.
 The cash used in investing activities consisting primarily of the acquisition of equipment.
 There were no investing activities for the year ended December 31, 2019.